Get

 Ingesting Toxic Substances

 Eating toxic plants will not only make your Bernese Mountain Dog sick but will also cause drooling.
-The same can happen when they ingest toxic animals such as spiders, scorpions, toads, and frogs.
+The same thing can happen when they ingest toxic animals, such as spiders, scorpions, toads, and frogs.

 Motion Sickness

-Some dogs will ride in your car with no problem.
-However, some are prone to motion sickness, especially when not used to it.
-Is your dog drooling more than usual only when riding in your car?
+Some dogs can ride in the car with no problem.
+However, others are prone to motion sickness, especially when they’re not used to it.
+Does your dog drool more than usual only when riding in your car?
 That could be a sign of motion sickness.

 Pain